priynka-singh/recipe-recommendation-app/README.md

 The system provides an intuitive interface for users to input their preferences and view recommended recipes.
 It also includes features for visualizing recipe ratings and nutrition information.

-## Data Acquisition
+## Data Acquisition and Preprocessing

+To download the data and prepare it for use in the Recipe Recommendation System, complete the following steps:

 1. Download the two raw datasets (RAW_recipes.csv and RAW_interactions.csv) from [Kaggle](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions/data)
-2. Merge the datasets based on the column column, ID, run recipe_data.ipynb
+2. Merge the datasets based on the column column, ID, by running recipe_data.ipynb
-3. Run recipe_clean.ipynb on the merged dataset to remove duplicates and null values
+3. Run recipe_clean.ipynb on the merged dataset from Step 2 to remove duplicates and null values
-4. Save the file as “no_duplicates_nulls.csv”
-5. Import no_duplicates_nulls.csv into OpenRefine
+4. Import the clean dataset from Step 3 into OpenRefine
-6. Select the “steps” column and use the following GREL Expressions to ensure uniformity in the instruction set:
+5. Select the “steps” column and use the following GREL Expressions to ensure uniformity in the instruction set:
     ```
     value.toString().replace(/\b\d+\)\s*/, "")
     ```
     ```
     value.toString().replace(/'\d',\s*/, "")
     ```
-7. Save the file as “cleaned_recipe.csv”
+6. Save the file as “cleaned_recipe.csv”
+7. Run “data-preprocessing-1.ipynb” using “cleaned_recipe.csv” to map specific words to predefined categories, remove outliers and extract nutritional values for each recipe
+8. Run “data-preprocessing-2.ipynb” to ensure complete merge two datasets and further filter to get the final dataset “final_dataset.csv”

 ## Setting up the Environment